vanHeemstraSystems/home-assistant-with-ubiquiti-unifi-network/300/100/README.md

 ## 300 - In both cases, continue as follows

+**NOTE**: You will need to have set up a **local user with password** on one of your UniFi Cloud Gateways (here: UniFi Express), before you can log in from Home Assistant!

 You will presented with a form.

 Host: **192.168.1.1** (The I.P.
 Address of our UniFi Express)